 The condition can be clinically diagnosed by close observation and assessment of the patient’s problem.
-The Thompson test can clinically examines the integrity of the Achilles tendon.
-By squeezing the calf normally the foot goes into plantarflexion.
-In cases of complete tear plantarflexion will not occur.
+The Thompson test can clinically examine the integrity of the Achilles tendon.
+By squeezing the calf normally the foot goes into Plantarflexion.
+In cases of a complete tear, Plantarflexion will not occur.

 Achilles tendons will often have a painful and prominent lump within the tendon.

-The calf muscle is a large powerful group of muscles that can produce sufficient force to run, jump and hop.
-The calf attaches to calcaneum through Achilles.
-So the chances of reoccurance are quite high if not rehabilitated properly.
+The calf muscle is a large powerful group of muscles that can produce sufficient force to run, jump, and hop.
+The calf attaches to the calcaneum through the Achilles.
+So the chances of reoccurrence are quite high if not rehabilitated properly.

-The patient may have a painful limp, so Achilles tendon needs to be rested from complete weight-bearing activities.
-Patient may need to be on partial-weight-bearing, utilize crutches, a wedged Achilles walking boot or heel wedges to temporarily relieve pressure off the Achilles tendon.
+The patient may have a painful limp, so the Achilles tendon needs to be rested from complete weight-bearing activities.
+The patient may need to be on partial-weight-bearing, utilize crutches, a wedged Achilles walking boot, or heel wedges to temporarily relieve pressure off the Achilles tendon.

 Ice can be applied to reduce pain and swelling.
 Apply for 10-15 minutes every 3 to 4 hours during the initial inflammatory phase.

 Anti-inflammatory medication may help reduce pain and swelling.
 Supportive Kinesio taping can support the injured soft tissue.